 2. Start by selecting the M+A top rated for each race.
 The selection must also have a RED rated number (not necessarily the largest number) in any one of the other columns.
 Now I’m not giving away which column I use, but I really don’t think that it matters too much as whichever other column is chosen, the long term results will, I’m sure, be similar.
 The other column doesn’t have to be top rated in that particular column, but it just needs to have a RED number in that box as opposed to a number in black.
-(This other column can be any from either the Master, Lto, Avg, Cse, Dis, Ability or Form.)
+Because the main column is the M+A column which is the addition of the Master and the Average ratings, Mike has said that the second column used is definitely not one of these two.
+These means it will be one of either the Lto, Cse, Dis, Ability or Form columns.

 3. The 3rd and final filter is just as important in my view.
 The price of the horse must be 5/1 or greater on the OddsChecker website at the time of working out what the selections are.
 Over the years my experience with my selections is that generally (but not always) the SP prices are half of what they were 20 hours previously!
 For me, it just seems that the higher priced selections win just as often as the lower priced ones.